mvolkmann/blog/src/smalltalk.md

 By default, both initialize all attributes of the new object to `nil`.
 The difference between them is that `new` could be overridden to do something different, whereas `basicNew` cannot be overridden.

-## Getting Started

-The main window is a WorldMorph.

-To change the font size used in all the windows:

-- Click on the WorldMorph background and select Preferences...Size of GUI elements...
-- Select a point size such as 12.
-- Close the dialog by clicking its red circle containing an "x".

-To select an item, click it.

-To open an context-sensitive menu for an item, right-click it.
-After an item is selected from this menu, it will close.
-To keep it open so multiple selections can be made, click its push pin in the upper-right corner.

-To print "Hello World!":

-1. Click on the WorldMorph background and select Open...Workspace.
-1. Enter `Transcript show: 'Hello World!'` in the Workspace window.
-   Alternatively, enter `'Hello World!' print` which works because the class `CharacterSequence` which is the superclass of `String` has the method `print` which does this: `Transcript show: self; newLine`.
-1. If no Transcript window is open, open one by clicking on the WorldMorph background and selecting Open...Transcript.
-1. Right-click inside the Workspace window and select "Do it" or press cmd-d.
-1. The output will appear in the Transcript window.
-1. To clear the output in the Transcript, right-click in it and select "Clear Transcript".

-To evaluate an expression in a Workspace and display the result after it in the workspace:

-- Enter an expression in the Workspace window like `3 factorial`.
-- Select it by pressing ctrl-a or dragging over it with the mouse.
-- Press ctrl-p to print it.
-- Remove the output from the Workspace window by pressing ctrl-z to undo adding it.

 ## Blocks